czbiohub-sf/MIDAS/docs/quickstart.rst

 :doc:`output`.

-Copy-number Variant Analysis
+Gene Copy-Number Variant Analysis
 **********************************

 Identify CNVs in Each Sample
 ----------------------------

-Since building bowtie2 indexes for the species pangenomes takes much longer time, we first build the bowtie2 indexes for one species (102454) to a new subfolder ``bt2_indexes/``:
+Since building bowtie2 indexes for the species pangenomes takes a long time, we first build the bowtie2 indexes for one species (102454) to a new subfolder ``bt2_indexes/``:

 .. code-block:: shell